-There are a lot of things that can be extremely frustrating for individuals who identify as transgender and are considering, seeking or beginning a transition.
+There are a lot of things that can be extremely frustrating for transgender individuals who are considering, seeking or beginning a transition.
 Finding a therapist is one of them.

 Before I go further, I want to say I am pro-therapy.
-To me, therapy is different than the mental health assessment that is described in the WPATH Standards of Care (SOC) found on http://www.wpath.org.
+To me, therapy is different than the mental health assessment that is described in the WPATH Standards of Care (SOC).
 Therapy is a commitment made by an individual that will allow them to explore their internal and external world and sit in the discomfort instead of run away from it.
 For a person who is transitioning, therapy is also a way to stay present.

 Even if someone feels confident about their transition and better about their life, a lot could instantly change.
 From my own experience, the highs are really high and the lows are really low.
 The lows are brought on by people treating you differently, family, relationship, and employment conflicts, and mood changes either due to hormones or after surgeries.
 For all of these reasons, building a relationship with a therapist before the transition is a way to build a foundation that will be built upon as you move forward in life.